This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 The National Mall

-Time Estimate: Travel on foot can take about 15 minutes from the tidal basin to the National Mall lawn.
-It is about 0.5 miles distance.
+Time Estimate: Travel on foot takes about 15 minutes from the Tidal Basin to the National Mall lawn, approximately 0.5 miles.

-Now that you’ve seen the incredible monuments around the National Mall, it is time to head towards the White House.
+Now that you’ve seen the incredible monuments, it’s time to head towards the White House.

 The White House North Lawn

-Time Estimate: Travel on foot can take about 15 to 30 minutes from the National Mall Lawn to the north gate of the White House.
-It is about 0.6 miles distance.
+Time Estimate: Travel on foot takes about 15 to 30 minutes from the National Mall lawn to the north gate of the White House, approximately 0.6 miles.

 Dinner in Downtown Washington DC

-I would absolutely recommend Swahili Village, a Kenyan restaurant in the heart of downtown DC.
-Book a reservation if possible, as this restaurant is super popular (for obvious reasons).
+Swahili Village, a Kenyan restaurant in the heart of downtown DC is one of the first places I recommend to friends.
+Book a reservation if possible, as this restaurant is super popular, for obvious reasons.

 Day 2 in Washington DC